team-ethernet/backend/src/main/java/teamethernet/rest_api/README.md

 ## Code structure

-The sql queries that are run are definied in `WebAPI.java`.
+The SQL queries that are run are definied in `WebAPI.java`.
 These are called from `NoiseDataController.java` which also handles the mapping to `/data`.
 `NoiseDataDTO.java` and `TimelessNoiseDataDTO.java` maps the database rows to JSON objects.